ccao-data/model-condo-avm/README.md

 ### Features Used

-Because our individual condo unit characteristics are sparse and incomplete, we must rely on aggregate geospatial features, economic features, [strata](#condo-strata), and time of sale to determine condo assessed values.
+Because our individual condo unit characteristics are sparse and incomplete, we primarily must rely on aggregate geospatial features, economic features, [strata](#condo-strata), and time of sale to determine condo assessed values.
 The features in the table below are the ones used in the 2023 assessment model.

 | Feature Name                                                            | Category       | Type      | Notes                                                                                                                                                 | Unique to Condo Model |
 |:------------------------------------------------------------------------|:---------------|:----------|:------------------------------------------------------------------------------------------------------------------------------------------------------|:----------------------|